Walter Paszkowski: Political career

 Paszkowski began his political career serving as mayor of Sexsmith.
 He served in that role for six years before moving to provincial politics.

 Paszkowski ran for provincial office in the 1989 Alberta general election.
 He won the electoral district of Smoky River defeating three other candidates by a comfortable margin to hold the district for the Progressive Conservatives.
 His electoral district was abolished in 1993 and he ran for his second term in office in the new electoral district of Grande Prairie-Smoky.
 Paskowski won the new district with an increased plurality over his 1989 results.

 Paszkowski ran for a third term in office in the 1997 Alberta general election winning a landslide majority.
-On December 7, 1998, while serving as Minister of Transportation and Utilities Paskowski created an initiative to promote training for skilled labour in the Alberta highway construction industry.
+On December 7, 1998, while serving as Minister of Transportation and Utilities, Paskowski created an initiative to promote training for skilled labour in the Alberta highway construction industry.
 He retired at the end of his third term when the legislature was dissolved in 2001.

 During his time in office he served as Minister of Agriculture, Food and Rural Development, Minister of Transportation and Utilities and Minister of Municipal Affairs.

 Late life

 After leaving provincial politics, the Municipal District of Greenview provided funding along with numerous other partners to help establish the Museum Society for the Paszkowski House.
 He was later appointed to the board of directors of the Alberta Order of Excellence Council.
-In the early 2000's he was heavily involved in efforts to build a paleontology museum atop the Pipestone Creek Pachyrhinosaurus bonebed, southwest of Grande Prairie.
+In the early 2000s, he was heavily involved in efforts to build a paleontology museum atop the Pipestone Creek Pachyrhinosaurus bonebed, southwest of Grande Prairie.
 A later palaeontology museum, the Philip J. Currie Dinosaur Museum, was eventually built in Wembley, Alberta.